Contact our corporate or local offices directly.

 To locate the license of concern in this situation, go to the Licenses list in the NEXUS Server web interface by selecting Admin » Licenses.
 Within the list of licenses shown under the Licenses tab, the leasing information for each entry is available by expanding the license entry with the button – use this to find the user that still retains the license seat.

-The license leased to that user can be terminated, and the seat returned to the license pool, by clicking the button associated with the user entry and then confirming the action in the Release seat dialog.
+The license leased to that user can be terminated, and the seat returned to the license pool, by clicking the Release link associated with the user entry and then confirming the action in the Release seat dialog.
 The Altium software will notify the user that the license has been forcibly released by an administrator.